 Are you ever super confused when a social media guru is talking their own language?
 You are NOT alone.
 When Jamie joined the CarmellaCrew (now over a year ago), Stephanie’s social media language confused her on a daily basis.
-She would try and google the words or acronyms Stephanie had just repeated … and most times, no luck.
-We wanted to put together a social media terms glossary for you, so if you run into one of these Social Media guru’s in the wild, you can follow along with the conversation!
+She would try and google the words or acronyms Stephanie had just repeated… and most times, no luck.
+All of us at Carmella wanted to put together a social media terms glossary for you, so that if you run into one of these social media gurus in the wild, you can follow along with the conversation!

 API – An Application Programming Interface (API) is a documented interface that allows one software application to interact with another application.
 An example of this is the Twitter API.

 Algorithm – An algorithm is a set of formulas developed for a computer to perform a certain function.
 This is important in the social sphere as the algorithms sites like Facebook, Instagram and Google are critical for developing content promotion strategies.
 The algorithm is ALWAYS changing on these platforms, so make sure to stay up-to-date!

 Bitly – Bitly is a free URL shortening service that provides statistics for the links users share online.
 Bitly is popularly used to condense long URLs to make them easier to share on social networks such as Facebook or Twitter.

 Blog – Blog is a word that was created from two words: “web log.”
 A regularly updated website or web page, typically one run by an individual or small group, that is written in an informal or conversational style.
 Google likes new content every 21 days.
 By publishing a blog every 3 weeks this will help with your SEO and search ranking in google.